The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Thian Hock Keng Temple - Must-See Singapore Monument

-Temple of Heavenly Happiness, called Thian Hock Keng Temple, is one of oldest Hokkien temples in Singapore.
-It was built without use of nails and has decorated roof decorations, ceramic sculptures, and intricate wood carvings.
-Temple honours Mazu, Sea Goddess, and is hub for both worship and traditional knowledge.
+Temple of Heavenly Happiness, called Thian Hock Keng Temple, is one of the oldest Hokkien temples in Singapore.
+It was built without the use of nails and has decorated roof decorations, ceramic sculptures, and intricate wood carvings.
+The temple honors Mazu, the sea goddess, and is a hub for both worship and traditional knowledge.

 6. Singapore Flyer: